MomePP/dotfiles-config/README.md

 # MomePP's dotfiles
+> Requires `Homebrew` to be installed

 ## Neovim
-> Requires Neovim version 0.6.0 or Nightly

-Runs `neovim-installer.sh` script to install neovim and deps
+Runs `neovim-installer.sh` script to install neovim with MomePP's configuration.
 ``` bash
 ./neovim-installer.sh
 ```
 Currently, uses `impatient` plugin to cache lua config files.
-This may results first times running failed to import `packer_compiled` file.
+This may result first times running failed to import `packer_compiled` file.

-To fix this, try to install all the plugins and it will creating the missing file.
+To fix this, try to install all the plugins by run following command in neovim.
 ``` vim
 " run this in vim command mode
 :PackerSync